Complex and Adaptive Dynamical Systems: A Primer: Motivation, Benchmarks and Diffusive Emotional Control

 An example of a basic generalization process is, to be a little more concrete, the generation of the notion of a ``tree'' derived by suitable averaging procedures out of many instances of individual trees occurring in the visual input data stream.

-\underline{\bf Time-series analysis and model building}\\ The analysis of the time sequence of the incoming sensory data has a high biological survival value and is, in addition, at the basis of many cognitive capabilities.
+\runinhead{Time Series Analysis and Model Building} The analysis of the time sequence of the incoming sensory data has a high biological survival value and is, in addition, at the basis of many cognitive capabilities.
 It allows for quite sophisticated model building and for the generation of abstract concepts.
-In section \ref{cogSys_prediction} we will treat a neural-network setup allowing for universal abstract concept generation, resulting from the task to predict the next incoming sensory data.
-A task which is independent of the nature of the sensory data and in this sense universal.
-When applied to a linguistic incoming data stream, the network generates, with zero prior grammatical knowledge, concepts like `verb', `noun' and so on.
+In Sect.\ref{cogSys_prediction} we will treat a neural network setup allowing for universal abstract concept generation, resulting from the task to predict the next incoming sensory data{; a} task {that} is independent of the nature of the sensory data and in this sense universal.
+When applied to a linguistic incoming data stream, the network generates, with zero prior grammatical knowledge, concepts like \qut{verb}, \qut{noun} and so~on.

-\subsection{Internal benchmarks}
+\subsection{Internal Benchmarks}

 Action selection occurs in an autonomous cognitive system via internal reinforcement signals.
 The reward signal can be either genetically predetermined or internally generated.
-To give a high-level example: We might find it positive to win a chess game if playing against an opponent but we may also enjoy loosing when playing with our son or daughter.
+To give a high-level example: We might find it positive to win a chess game if playing against an opponent but we may also enjoy {losing} when playing with our son or daughter.
 Our internal state is involved when selecting the reward signal.

 We will discuss the problem of action selection by a cognitive system first on a phenomenological level and then relate these concepts to the general layout in terms of variables and diffusive control units.